Protryon/AvunaDNSD/README.md

 # AvunaDNSD
-A DNS server forked from AvunaSkeleton.
+A DNS server forked from AvunaSkeleton written by Max Bruce.